SSO - OpenID Connect#

 User attributes#

-• email - that is the user e-mail address
+• email - The user’s email address

 preferred_username => username